Seeding Strengths Grants

 Over the next 12 months, we will distribute $200,000 to young Aboriginal and Torres Strait Islander people and organisations fighting injustice and building Blak power.

-Please note that 2023 Grant Round 1: Campaign, movement or project based, has now closed.
+Grant Round 2: Campaign, movement or project based is closed.
 Applications for Rapid Response Grants are open all year round.

-Seeding Strength Grants are two $100k rounds ($200k total) of funding available in 2023 open to young Aboriginal and Torres Strait Islander people (16-35) and organisations fighting injustice and building Blak power across the country.
+Round 2 of the Seeding Strength Grants is up to $80k total of funding available in 2023, open to young Aboriginal and Torres Strait Islander people (16-35) and organisations fighting injustice and building Blak power across the country.

 We are offering two types of grants in both rounds: